Skip to content

 • Composer

-• git (if using the symlink deployment method or git pull in classical method)
+• git (if using the symlink deployment method or git pull in classical method and for installer script)

 • Node.js/npm (if using the npm related step in the deployment script)

-• rsync (used for migration to symlink method)
+• rsync (used for migration to symlink method and auto installer script)

 • SSH (if you clone the repository using SSH, otherwise it is not required)

-• python3 (currently the webhook server is written in python)
+• python3 (currently the webhook server is written in python. and GitHub API calls in installer script)

 All scripts use /bin/bash and /usr/bin/env python3; make sure they are present